-We will focus on LEDs because they’re more efficient than all other grow lamps.
-They consume less electricity and emit more PAR.
+We will focus on LED light because it is more efficient than all other grow lamps such as fluorescent light.
+LED grow light consumes less electricity and emits more PAR.

 Also, LED lamps generate very little heat and have a wide coverage area due to their strong lighting footprint (the area that the light can illuminate at a certain distance).

-LEDs live for a long time and degrade at a slower rate than fluorescent lights.
-So, rather than having to change T5 fluorescent tubes every while, one LED fixture can allow you to grow herbs for many years.
+LEDs last for a long time and degrade at a slower rate than fluorescent lights.
+So, rather than having to change T5 fluorescent tube or fluorescent bulb every once in a while, one LED fixture can allow you to grow herbs for many years.

 Maybe the most disturbing thing regarding some LEDs is that the light they produce can be too colorful for some people.
-But today many brands manufacture optimized LED grow lights that emit sun-like light.
+But today many brands manufacture optimized LED grow lights that emit light similar to natural light.